 Apply the organic compost 2 to 3 cubic yards per square foot.
 It should be enough to lower the acidity of the soil level.
-Be careful with the manure and organic fertilizer.
-Be sure that it does not contain any insects, weeds, or seed in the compost.
+Be careful with manure and organic fertilizer.
+Be sure that it does not contain any insects, weeds, or seeds in the compost.

 Raspberry bush needs at least 6 to 8 hours of sunlight in a day.
 So, plant it in open areas where it can get enough sunlight.
 Do not plant it near the big trees.

-The shades form the tree may prevent it from reaching the adequate sunlight, which may hinder plant growth.
+The shades from the tree may prevent it from reaching adequate sunlight, which may hinder plant growth.

-For planting new raspberry, choose a location which is away from the existing raspberry plant.
+For planting new raspberries, choose a location that is away from the existing raspberry plant.
 This will prevent the new plant from getting infected with the current disease.

 Soak the root of a plant in half-strength vitamin B1 solution for 6 hours to nurture the root.
 Don’t over soak it; otherwise, the fragile raspberry roots will rot.